What Are The Final Products Of Mitosis

 Connect Mitosis to Other Biological Processes

 Mitosis is not an isolated process; it is connected to other biological processes, such as DNA replication, cell growth, and cell differentiation.
 Understanding how mitosis fits into the broader context of cell biology will help you appreciate its importance and significance.
-For example, consider how errors in mitosis can lead to cancer and how normal mitosis is essential for development and tissue repair.
+As an example, consider how errors in mitosis can lead to cancer and how normal mitosis is essential for development and tissue repair.

 Frequently Asked Questions About Mitosis